celo-org/docs/blog/03-15-2023-cUsd-based-Event-Ticketing-and-Management-System/cUsd-based-Event-Ticketing-and-Management-System.md

 ```

-The first function, named `toggleSale`, takes one argument `_index` and allows users to put an event back on sale or out of sale.
+The first function, named `toggleSale`, will take in one argument `_index` and will allow users to put an event back on sale or out of sale.
 The function first checks whether the event exists by calling the exist modifier.
 Then, it verifies that the caller of the function is the owner of the event by comparing their addresses with msg.sender.
 If the owner is not the caller, the function throws an error message.
 Otherwise, it toggles the sale property of the event by negating its current value using the ! operator.

-The second function, named `changePrice`, takes two arguments _index and _price and allows the owner of an event to change its price.
+Next we add another function named `changePrice`, this function takes two arguments `_index` and `_price` and allows the owner of an event to change its price.
 Similar to the previous function, this function also first checks whether the event `exists`, and then it applies two modifiers, `checkPrice` and `checkStatus`, to ensure that the new price is valid and the event is not canceled.
 Then, it verifies that the caller of the function is the owner of the event.
 If not, the function throws an error message.
 Otherwise, it sets the sale property of the event to false to take it out of sale, and updates the price property of the event with the new price provided by the caller.

 ```solidity
   function followEvent(uint _index) public exist(_index) {